 If a child is traveling with both parents the required documentation is much simpler.
 Children just need to show their passport and birth certificate (if included on their parent’s passport).

 Note: Children need to have an eTA or a visa regardless of whether they are traveling alone or with parents.
-Read more about the eTA requirements.
+Read more about the requirements to get the Canadian eTA.